Community rallies around firefighter with cancer

 She mentioned that Beatrice High School, where she works as a special education teacher, helped raise money, Dawgs Hut printed “McQuigg Strong” shirts as a fundraiser, Extreme Motorsports Decal Signs printed stickers, Paw Prints Boarding and Grooming helped take care of the couple’s two Dalmatians, Arson and Halligan, and several neighbors helped check on the house, shovel snow and bring meals.

-Dennis Lyons, the owner of the Beatrice Sonic, has organized an auction this weekend through “Better Beatrice Dollar Auction :)” on Facebook, where a number of local businesses and people have donated cash and goods, with all proceeds going to the McQuigg family.
+Dennis Lyons, the owner of the Beatrice Sonic, organized an auction last weekend through “Better Beatrice Dollar Auction :)” on Facebook, where a number of local businesses and people have donated cash and goods, with all proceeds going to the McQuigg family.

+"A friend and myself were talking over lunch on Wednesday that we should try to raise money for them," Lyons said.
+"I asked a few businesses and donations just kept rolling in.
+I've had businesses messaging and asking how they can help.
+The Beatrice community is pretty impressive in how they take care of their own."

+By Monday the auction had already raised over $2,500, with several items going for or above their estimated value price.

-Sonic is also donating a portion of their proceeds on Monday, March 8 from 5-7 p.m.
-Through a partnership with Beatrice Fire and Rescue and Beatrice Rural Fire Department, fire trucks and an ambulance will be on the premises.
+Sonic also donated a portion of profits on Monday evening to the family.
+Through a partnership with Beatrice Fire and Rescue and Beatrice Rural Fire Department, fire trucks and an ambulance were also on the premises to show support.

 Dustin said the rural fire department is also planning a spaghetti dinner or other fundraiser, depending on when he leaves for Houston again.